GameServerManagers/LinuxGSM-Docs/FastDL.md

-FastDL is available for all source engine games.
+> FastDL is available for all source engine games.

-## What is FastDL ?

-FastDL for "fast download" is used for the client to download custom server content (maps, materials, models, particles, sounds, fonts, images).
-It's used as a workaround for Source (SRCDS) servers natively uploading at only 20KB/s to clients.
-It basically consists in sharing the required files with an HTTP server, that will allow clients to download those files much faster.
-But as the making of that shared folder is a pain to make manually, we developed a script to make it automatically.
+FastDL for "fast download" allows the client to download custom server content (maps, materials, models, particles, sounds, fonts, images) from a web server.

+It is used to offload content downloads to a web server instead of relying on source servers (SRCDS) that only allows 20KBps downloads to clients.
+Secondly content on the web server can be compressed to further speed up the download process.
+This means that custom content downloads much faster.

+LinuxGSM FastDL automatically creates the web directories and compresses the content for you.

 ## Requirements